 Have you ever thought about the cycling holidays in Slovenia?
 This time, we will discover beautiful hidden corners in the far west of Slovenske Gorice.
 The center of the region is Upper Kungota, and the described excursion is mostly followed by a marked Kungota biking trail.
-The most beautiful part of the tours takes place north of the Upper Kungota, where we circle up among the endless vineyards, climb to the viewing tower at Plačko vrh, see the “heart” of Slovenia and have a rest in one of the great tourist farms.
+The most beautiful part of the tour takes place north of the Upper Kungota, where we circle up among the endless vineyards, climb to the viewing tower at Plačko vrh, see the “heart” of Slovenia, and have a rest in one of the great tourist farms.
 The whole tour is quite long, and the altitude meters are gathering quite a bit, but the trip can be arbitrarily shortened.

 Example of the Cycling Holidays in Slovenia

 Lower Kungota.
 We drive from Maribor to the border crossing Šentilj, and at the large roundabout, we turn towards Kungota.
 We drive to Lower Kungota and park on the left side of the road next to Dom krajanov and a football field.

 From Lower Kungota, we head along the main road towards Zgornja Kungota, but only 2 km to the village Gradiška, where we turn sharp right.
 We drive past the houses and turn left at the first crossroads.
 At the next crossroads, we stick to the right, and here we have to bite into the first serious climb.
 Before the first houses on the top of the slope, we go left, and the path becomes somewhat more “friendly.”
 The road continuously follows the ridge of the hill that is towering towards the north.
 We will also notice the blue boards that mark Kungota cycling route no. 4.
 In the distance, soon, there will be a viewing tower at Plače vrh, which serves us for orientation because some intersections near the peak are not marked.
 Plački vrh can be climbed both from the west and from the east side, and the view from the mighty tower is one of the peaks of the excursion.